 Business across numerous sectors are feeling the uncertainty; according to one recent survey, roughly 85% of companies based in the United States say that they’ve suffered from either U.S. or Chinese tariffs or, in many cases, both.
 And 70% of their Chinese counterparts said the same.
 Not only do the tariffs increase the cost of goods sold, but they also reduce profits as well.
 Nearly one out of every 10 manufacturers affected said that they’ve already reported losses in excess of $250 million or more—and there’s little to suggest that an end is in sight.

-Other Considerations When Entering the Chinese Market with an International PEO
+Other Considerations When Entering the Chinese Market with an Employer of Record

-China’s employment contracts, coupled with the challenges of entering the market, help to act as a reminder why an International PEO can be such an integral asset before, during, and after global expansion efforts.
-For businesses considering entering the Chinese market, an International PEO offers a flexible solution with speed, agility, and a quick, compliant exit plan should the market not meet the company’s needs.
-Not only can an International PEO help businesses understand cultural nuances and mitigate risks, but it can also bring with it the most important factor of all: remaining focused on running your businesses.
+China’s employment contracts, coupled with the challenges of entering the market, help to act as a reminder of why an Employer of Record can be such an integral asset before, during, and after global expansion efforts.
+For businesses considering entering the Chinese market, an Employer of Record offers a flexible solution with speed, agility, and a quick, compliant exit plan should the market not meet the company’s needs.
+Not only can this solution help businesses understand cultural nuances and mitigate risks, but it can also bring with it the most important factor of all: remaining focused on running your businesses.

 Take on the Chinese Market with an Experienced Expansion Partner

 The current economic climate in China may present a number of challenges, but that doesn’t mean that China should fall off your global expansion radar.
 Expanding with the right partner can make all of the difference during expansion.
-Velocity Global’s International PEO solution offers businesses step-by-step assistance when establishing a presence in China—or any of the 185-plus countries in which we operate.
+Velocity Global’s Employer of Record solution offers businesses step-by-step assistance when establishing a presence in China—or any of the 185-plus countries in which we operate.
 Ready to establish your presence in one of the world’s largest economies?
 Let’s talk.